HarveyBates/kandle/README.md

 # Kandle (KiCAD Component Handler)
 ## What is it?

-Handles external components (parts) that are added to a KiCAD project.
+A CLI that automatically imports external components into a KiCad project.

-There are several services that provide 3rd-party symbols, footprints and 3d-models (*Ticks indicate supported systems*).
+It supports files downloaded from several vendors such as:
 - [x] [SnapEDA](https://www.snapeda.com/)
 - [x] [Ultra Librarian](https://www.ultralibrarian.com/)
 - [x] [Component Search Engine](https://componentsearchengine.com/library/kicad)

-These servcies package their components in different ways making it tiresome to add new components to KiCAD.
-This program uses a set file structure to automatically add new components (symbols, footprints and 3d-models) to your project.
+The CLI will automatically extract, rename, and link these components to your project.
+So all you have to do is place on your schematic or PCB.

 ## Installation
 Download repository